vinu0404/mini_mini/README.md

 ### Challenge: Irrelevant Code Chunk Retrieval
 **Solution:** Created a dedicated `batch_relevant_code_chunk` node that employs a structured LLM evaluation to classify each retrieved code chunk as "relevant" or "not relevant" based on query intent.
 Only relevant chunks are passed to subsequent agents, significantly improving analysis accuracy and reducing noise in the multi-agent workflow.

-## Evaluation Summary

-GitSpeak successfully implements all required features:
+### GitSpeak successfully implemented all the listed  features below:

 ### Core Requirements
-- Multi-language support (12+ languages)
+- Multi-language support (6+ languages)
 - Quality issue detection (Security, Performance, Code Quality)
 - Interactive Q&A system
 - Comprehensive reporting